cathylawr12/commons-app-documentation/android/README.md

 ### 📱 App Information

 Documentation about the App itself, not the implementation:
+(The implementation of the App can be found in the properly labelled section below).

+Questions that are frequently asked pertain to:
+     - what the application is about and what the scope of the project is
+     - what information can be added to the app
+     - whether or not text can be uploaded
+     - whether or not open-source that is required for classwork can be contributed
+     - how accounts can be closed
+     - how can word pronunciation be contributed

 * [Screen Structure](Screen-structure.md)
   * [Tutorial for new users](Tutorial-for-new-users.md)